Meningococcal Disease

 • People living with others who have meningococcal disease

-• Adolescents and young adults aged between 15 and 24 years who are exposed to tobacco smoke
+• People who smoke or are exposed to tobacco smoke

 • Travellers to countries where there are high rates of meningococcal disease